 - Graduates of the CSUN MCR certificate program are eligible for membership discounts with the Southern California Mediation Association (SCMA).

-As for CSUN’s regional prestige, the university ranks ninth among all universities whose alumni serve as members of the California State Bar.
+CSUN ranks ninth among all universities whose alumni are members of the State Bar of California.